Ways to Give

 Milwaukee, WI 53208

-You will receive a confirmation once the EFT is set-up.
+You will receive a confirmation email once the recurring gift is set-up.
 Instead of monthly acknowledgment letters, you will receive one letter with the total donated at the end of the year.
 Please call Katie with any questions (414) 933-7220 Ext.
 3067.
 Thank you!

-A gift of securities can provide the donor with a tax deduction and the ability to avoid capital gains tax.
+A gift of stock or appreciated securities can provide the donor with a tax deduction and the ability to avoid capital gains tax.
 You may make a gift of securities to MUHS through your broker.
 In order to assure proper credit for your gift, we will need to know your name, the name of the stock, the number of shares and the transfer date.
 The gift is complete when the stock is transferred to MUHS.
-For information on gifts of stock and securities, please contact Katie Burton, Development Office Coordinator; 414-933-7220, Ext.
-3067; firstname.lastname@example.org.
+For information on gifts of stock and securities, please contact Katie Burton, Director of Development Services; 414-933-7220, Ext.
+3067; email@example.com.

 Please note: Do not sell the securities; you must transfer the securities to the school’s brokerage account to receive the most advantageous tax treatment.